flucoma/flucoma-docs/doc/BufSines.rst

 :control sines:

-   The index of the buffer where the extracted sinusoidal component will be reconstructed.
+   The buffer where the extracted sinusoidal component will be reconstructed.

 :control residual:

-   The index of the buffer where the residual of the sinusoidal component will be reconstructed.
+   The buffer where the residual of the sinusoidal component will be reconstructed.

 :control bandwidth: